boredasfawk/php_store/README.md

 ## Main Goals

 - have site where users can look through site for clothes they want
-- once clothing item is selected user can checkout
+- once clothing item is selected user can go a cart to check out

 ## Stretch Goals

+- creat db to store clothing, user info, admin info, etc
+- make pages dynamic
 - have an admin area where siteowner can make changes
+- have log in/out functions

 ## Built With